 ii.
 Youth teams shall not be permitted to register more than the maximum allowed players for their age division at any given time.

-1. for U13 - U16 the maximum shall be eighteen (18) players

-2. for U17 and U18 the maximum shall be twenty (20) players

 iii.
+The maximum roster size shall be twenty (20) players.

+iv.
 Teams must supply a completed “Official Team Roster for Island Cup” to their respective Association before their first game of the competition.
 This will include a team roster and a list of the team officials with the Head Coach’s coaching certification.

 b.
 Team Officials

 i.
-Coaching Qualifications: Teams may not enter or take part in Island Cup unless the Team Head Coach has completed the “Soccer for Life” course or higher level (A or B or C Licence) course.
-If the Head Coach is not available for a game, a replacement Acting Head Coach with appropriate qualifications must be appointed and present.
+Teams must be compliant with BC Soccer’s Rules & Regulations’ coach certification requirements.

 ii.
-A maximum of five team officials shall be listed on the team roster.
-One team official must be the same gender as the team and must be present on the bench and in the change rooms.
+A maximum of five team officials may be listed on the team roster.

 iii.
 Only team officials listed on the Official Team Roster are eligible to be seated on the team bench and team technical area during the game.